SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

     ***

-    * FGT Branch3 is able to retrieve the filters, why that is not the case for the FortiGates Behind Load Balancers?
+    * FGT Branch3 is able to retrieve the filters, why that is not the case for the FortiGates behind Load Balancers?
     * FGT Branch3 is standalone, all other FortiGates are in A-P HA, how does that affect traffic to retrieve SDN filters?
+    * Pools and Rules

 * On the Hub FortiGate, create a dynamic object that resolves to the Spoke VNETs VMs
 * On the Hub FortiGate, use the object created above on policy3 to restrict traffic coming from the Branches